jan-bogaerts/mark/README.md

 - Plugin definitions rely on the constant-extractor transformer, which uses the > sign at the beginning of the line to find constants, ex:

     > this is a constant

-## Code Conversion Customization

-The application only knows a limited set of hardcoded transformers.
-These are primarily used for building other transformers.
-Most of the transformers that you will use are loaded as plugins and can very easily be changed/created by you.
-Here's the [default set of plugins](https://github.com/jan-bogaerts/mark/blob/main/src/plugins.md) which is also used for building the markdown application itself.

 ## Installation and Usage